hikeventures/hikeventures.github.io/_posts/articles/how-to/2018-03-25-sony-A7III-sample-images-video.markdown

 <br>
 <!--more-->

-Here is my current Kit.
-More about it at the bottom of this blog post.
+Here is my current Kit with the Rode Newsshooter Kit receiver on the top and the Sound Devices MixPre-3 on the bottom.
+More about it at the end of this blog post.
 <br>
 <amp-img src="https://farm1.staticflickr.com/883/40345003424_8113dfc123_k.jpg"  width="1024" layout="responsive" alt="Sony A7 III / A7III / A73 Sample Images and Video"></amp-img>
 <br>